tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into if average size variable increases or decrease performance based on size (kind of irrelevant now with CPU usage being better I just want to document it right)
 - [ ] Look into adding corsair and other keyboards manufactures color API's into the color system, I do not have a full RGB (Mine only does green) so I will need a guinea pig
 Bugs
-- [ ] When spotify isnt running there is a lot of log spam, I think this is from the plugin and not my missuse of it hoepfully I can turn it off
+- [ ] When spotify isn't running there is a lot of log spam, I think this is from the plugin and not my misuse of it hopefully I can turn it off
-- [ ] Album art color fetch runs when a gerne color will end up being decided (Not as big a deal as I figured it would be, blur takes up way more cpu time)
+- [ ] Album art color fetch runs when a genre color will end up being decided (Not as big a deal as I figured it would be, blur takes up way more cpu time)
 - [ ] Rarely a thread is detected as running but when it goes to be killed it is already dead, likely is finishing gracefully before the kill command happens.
 Not a major bug just causes occasional log spam
 - [ ] Pinging conditionals do not work after first time they are triggered Update: I have disabled for now so MaxPingDisplayed is ignored
 - [ ] Check and possibly fix if DINTFMI only working on first load since afterwards it may always use old data
-- [ ] Look into if cpu being off by about a factor of about 2 (Seems to be half actual on advancedCPU and ferpnom) on cpu reader and top processes is a bug in task manager, rainmeter dlls, or if it is just my machine
+- [ ] Look into if CPU being off by about a factor of about 2 (Seems to be half actual on advancedCPU and ferpnom) on CPU reader and top processes is a bug in task manager, rainmeter dlls, or if it is just my machine
 - [ ] Several bars variants need to be checked for code consistency, such as percentual being set on some of the ferpnom meters, process being spelled wrong, or other logical bugs, and missoptimizations within them
 - [ ] Top processes bars do not use scale value on AdvancedCPU meters (Low priority due to percentual possibly scaling based on max value causing for percentage changes)
 Possible Future Changes